Using the Advice Centre

 Although funded by the University of Glasgow, the SRC is a separate organisation.
 This means that our advice workers are able to give you independent advice and details of your enquiry are not shared with any University staff unless you ask us to.

 With your permission, we will keep a record of your visit and any discussions we have with you.
 We process your personal data in accordance with the law as outlined in our Privacy Notice.

-It is our policy to offer representation for academic appeals, disciplinary cases, complaints and certain limited ‘simple procedure’ court cases.
+It is our policy to offer representation for academic appeals, conduct cases, complaints, fitness to practise and certain limited housing tribunal cases.
 We may withdraw from representing you if your case is considered to be frivolous or vexatious, or if you don’t comply with the terms of The Advice Centre Representation Agreement.

 Conflict of Interest